How to lose weight by walking: “Don’t believe the myths,” warn a trainer and physiotherapist

 Get to know the most frequent myths and find out what results losing weight by walking can bring.

-A couple walking through the park in Ahinsa barefoot shoes
+A man walking through the park in Ahinsa barefoot shoes

 Walking to get slim?
 It can work, but there’s a catch.